reduction-dev/reduction-site/docs/tutorials/tumbling-windows.md

 handler will work with a production Reduction cluster by using the `rxn.TestRun` utility.
 This utility invokes the `reduction test` command with a list of test events to process with the handler.
-When all the events have been processed, we can inspect a fake sink to see what events we would have sent.
+When all the events have been processed, we can inspect an in-memory sink to see what events we would have sent.

 Our Handle's `Sink` member is an interface that allows us to collect our `SumEvent` events (`rxn.Sink[SumEvent]`).
 When testing we can use Reduction's memory sink